 Working through PeerStreet’s network of hard money lenders serving Ohio you’ll know that all of the lenders in our network have gone through our rigorous vetting process.

 Although every hard money lender in Ohio offers its own terms, the lenders typically offer hard money business-purpose loans (from $75,000 to $5,000,000), at LTVs up to 75%, for non-owner occupied single-family residential properties.
 Terms are usually 6 - 36 months and interest rates are typically in the 8%–12% range.

 What are Hard Money Loans for Ohio Real Estate?

 Hard money loans for Ohio real estate are specific types of short-term financing — typically for investment purposes only — where the loan is secured by the property the borrower acquires with it.

 Hard money lenders in Ohio are more flexible and will loan capital for short-term real estate investment opportunities, such as a fix and flip, fix to rent, buy to rent, refinance, bridge and commercial investment strategy, because the loan terms are generally from a few months to a few years.

 Why Use Hard Money Lenders for Ohio Real Estate?

-A Trulia feature — “The Hottest Real Estate Markets to Watch” — actually includes two Ohio cities, Cincinnati and Columbus, among its list of the 10 fastest-growing and most attractive real estate markets.²
+Looking to invest in real estate backed loans?
+Open PeerStreet Investor Account A Trulia feature — “The Hottest Real Estate Markets to Watch” — actually includes two Ohio cities, Cincinnati and Columbus, among its list of the 10 fastest-growing and most attractive real estate markets.²